tim-koehler/Helm-Intellisense/README.md

 ## Commands

-* `Helm-Intellisense: Lint`: This command parses the currently active document and validates that all paths(like `.Values.foo.bar`) point to valid values.
+* `Helm-Intellisense: Lint` :       This command parses the currently active document and validates that all paths(like `.Values.foo.bar`) point to valid values.
+* `Helm-Intellisense: Lint Chart` : Equivalent to `Lint` command but for all files in the chart of the file that is currently active.

 ## Extension Settings